-2. A bioterrorist attack
+2. According to Chapter 4, a bioterrorist attack

 - a) always requires the development of sophisticated bioweapons. - b) is by definition a mass casualty attack. - c) needs to be deadly, in order to be effective. - d) is likely to have a significant psychological impact.